Functions#

 Function Example I#

 When you use def, you are defining a function.
-You are writing the recipe for the operation you want to do.
+You are metaphorically writing the instructions for how to make the cheeseburger.

 # define a function: double_value